gvwilson/fiction/santas/index.md

 The elf scowled at her a moment longer, then turned her head slightly.
-"Alpha Three!" she called without taking her eyes off Finner.
+"Gamma Three!" she called without taking her eyes off Finner.
 She held the ray gun steady as the smaller elf came in and unbuckled the straps holding Finner down.

 He sat up and rubbed his wrists<span class="note">
-Mostly because that's what he thought you were supposed to do after being strapped down.
+They didn't hurt—he just thought you were supposed to do after being strapped down.
 </span>.
 The elf waggled her ray gun toward the door.
 "Out and to the right," she said curtly.